RutronikSystemSolutions/RDK2_RAB3_Radar_USB_Gateway/README.md

 ## Libraries

 The project contains a local copy of the sensor-xensiv-bgt60trxx.
-Modifications have been made inside the file xensiv_bgt60trxx_mtb.c to detect timeout during SPI transfers.
+Modifications have been made inside the file xensiv_bgt60trxx_mtb.c to detect timeouts during SPI transfers.

 ## Legal Disclaimer